Bomb-making materials found in vehicle and home of Trump rally shooting suspect: law enforcement

 "In this moment, it is more important than ever that we stand United, and show our True Character as Americans, remaining Strong and Determined, and not allowing Evil to Win," his post said.

-The FBI early Sunday identified the shooter as Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania, as it pressed its investigation.
+The FBI identified the shooter as Thomas Matthew Crooks, 20, of Bethel Park, Pa., which is about 50 miles from the scene of the shooting.
+An FBI official said investigators had not yet determined a motive.

 Secret Service agents fatally shot Crooks.
 The gunman attacked from an elevated position outside the rally venue at a farm show in Butler, the agency said.